mysteriumnetwork/documentation/content/token/index.md

 Mysterium (**MYST**) is a cryptocurrency **token** deployed as smart contract which operates on the Ethereum blockchain and allows users to perform activities within the Mysterium VPN network both as VPN clients or as a service provider (VPN Node).

 MYST is an integral part of Mysterium Network.
 It is the mechanism for value transfer between VPN consumers and VPN providers.
-In laymens terms, in Mysterium Network you pay as you go for VPN by the second with MYST.
+In layman's terms, in Mysterium Network you pay as you go for VPN by the second with MYST.

 The biggest slice of those fees goes to the VPN node owner (service provider) the leftover will be dedicated to protocol development and support.
 As aforementioned node owners who run their nodes are incentivized for their support of the network.
 In such a way node owner essentially acts as a miner, with reward coming in MYST token form.
 We are different from typical blockchain networks in that in Mysterium, the node runner is rewarded not for his computing power (proof of work), ownership of the currency (proof of stake), but instead for <b>sharing their bandwidth</b>.